Emergency Leave Pay through Square Payroll

 To process a run for Emergency Sick or Family Leave:

-- Click Pay Employees > Add emergency sick leave on the Payroll section of your online Square Dashboard or Square Payroll app.
+1. Click Pay Employees > Add emergency sick leave on the Payroll section of your online Square Payroll Dashboard or Square Payroll app.

-- Emergency Sick Leave: Select “Care for self” which pays the employees at their regular pay rate or “Care for others” which pays the employee at two-thirds (⅔) their rate of pay.
-Both of these options provide the employee with up to 80 hours (two weeks) of sick leave.
+* Emergency Sick Leave: Select “Care for self” which pays the employees at their regular pay rate or “Care for others” which pays the employee at two-thirds (⅔) their rate of pay.
+These options provide the employee with up to 80 hours (two weeks) of sick leave combined across both leave types.

-- Enter the number of Hours of leave per employee.
+6. Enter the number of Hours of leave per employee.
 The “Remaining Hours” will automatically populate based on the number of hours used and the type of leave selected above.
+Note: You must confirm your employees have not exceeded the maximum allowable payment (in hours and/or dollar amounts).

-- The Effective Rate will populate based on the employee’s hourly rate and the type of leave selected.
+8. The Effective Rate will populate based on the employee’s hourly rate and the type of leave selected.
 Please ensure the employees pay rate does not fall below your state and local minimum wage.
 If applicable, the rate can be updated by clicking “Edit” next to the hourly rate.
-For more information on how to calculate the employee’s effective rate for FFCRA purposes, see the Department of Labor’s website.
+For more information on how to calculate the employee’s effective rate for ARPA purposes, see the IRS' website.

-The emergency leave payment will appear in the History & Reports tab aftering processing the run.
+The emergency leave payment will appear in the History & Reports tab after processing the run.

 Form 7200, Advance Payment of Employer Credits